-Short popular whitewater section of the Potomac, referred to as the "Needles," in the vicinity of Harpers Ferry.
+Short whitewater section of the Potomac, as the Potomac passes Harpers Ferry, popularly referred to as the "Needles."

 It's a Class II section of ledges under normal conditions.
 Caution should be used at higher water levels and colder times of year because the width of the river here can make a spill difficult to recover from.

 Harpers Ferry is located at the confluence of the Shenandoah and the Potomac.
 Putins and takeouts are not allowed here except in emergencies.
 The Shenandoah comes in from river right towards the bottom of the run.
 The West Virginia/Virginia state line comes down the river right side ridge to the Potomac (the river itself is always Maryland), so from here, the river right side of the Potomac is in Virginia.

 After the confluence, there is a set of Class II waves called Mad Dog Rapids, followed by a Class II+ (III at higher water) set of larger irregular waves known as White Horse Rapids.
 There are also popular playspots located among the rocks on river right.The first takeout (Sandy Hook) on the MD side is 1/2 mile downstream from the confluence of the Shenndoah River on river left immediately before the US 340 bridge at Sandy Hook.
 To reach this takout from Rt.
 340, take the last left as you approach the 340 bridge from the MD side, then take the first right to the bottom of the hill where the road approaches the railroad tracks.
 The takeout trail crosses posted railroad property and involves crossing two sets of very active tracks.
 This once very popular takeout has been closed by the railroad.